Table of Contents

-Swyer syndrome results from a mutation in the SRY gene in about 20 % of the cases.
+Swyer syndrome results from a mutation in the SRY gene in about 20% of cases.
 The most common type of mutation is a small deletion in the DNA-binding region of the SRY gene.
-The second most common gene to be involved in complete gonadal dysgenesis in an XY female is the NR5A1 which encodes for the steroidogenic factor-1 nuclear receptor.
-Mutations in this gene are responsible for about 9 % of the cases of Swyer syndrome.
+The second most common gene to be involved in complete gonadal dysgenesis in an XY woman is NR5A1, which encodes for the steroidogenic factor-1 nuclear receptor.
+Mutations in this gene are responsible for about 9% of the cases of Swyer syndrome.

 The first target of the activation of the SRY gene is the activation of the transcription of the SOX9 gene.
 A faulty SOX9 gene will render the SRY gene ineffective in determining the sex of the fetus and will cause Swyer syndrome.

-Mutations in the MAPK pathway are responsible for the reduction of the expression of SOX9 and SRY genes and the activation of the expression of female-specific genes such as WNT, beta-catenin or FOXL2.
+Mutations in the MAPK pathway are responsible for the reduction of the expression of SOX9 and SRY genes and the activation of the expression of female-specific genes such as WNT, beta-catenin, and FOXL2.
 The endpoint is again a female phenotype in an individual with an XY karyotype.
-MAPK mutations are responsible for about 18 % of Swyer syndrome cases.
+MAPK mutations are responsible for about 18% of Swyer syndrome cases.

-Therefore, in summary, most cases of Swyer syndrome result from the defective expression of the SRY gene, the downregulation of the SRY gene and its targets or the defective expression of one of the SRY gene targets.
+In summary, most cases of Swyer syndrome result from the defective expression of the SRY gene, the downregulation of the SRY gene and its targets, or the defective expression of one of the SRY gene targets.

 Clinical Characteristics of an Individual with Swyer Syndrome

-Individuals with Swyer syndrome typically show normal prepubertal development.
-Hence, the diagnosis is usually made during the diagnostic workup for primary amenorrhea.
+Individuals with Swyer syndrome typically show normal prepubertal development; hence, diagnosis usually is made during diagnostic workup for primary amenorrhea.

-Individuals with Swyer syndrome are usually taller than those who are age and sex matched.
-Females with Swyer syndrome are in average 10–12 cm taller than those without Swyer syndrome.
+Individuals with Swyer syndrome are usually taller than those who are age- and sex-matched.
+Women with Swyer syndrome are an average of 10–12 cm taller than those without Swyer syndrome.
 This could be related to the delayed closure of the epiphyseal plates due to the low serum levels of sex hormones.

 Diagnostic Workup for Individuals with Primary Amenorrhea

-Individuals with primary amenorrhea should undergo a breast examination to assess the stage of breast development.
-Females with Swyer syndrome typically show delayed or no breast development.
-In that case, a follicle stimulating hormone serum level test is performed.
-Patients with Swyer syndrome have gonadal dysgenesis, therefore the follicle stimulating hormone serum level is expected to be high.
+Individuals with primary amenorrhea should undergo breast examination to assess stage of breast development.
+Women with Swyer syndrome typically show delayed or no breast development.
+In such cases, a follicle-stimulating hormone serum level test should be performed.
+Patients with Swyer syndrome have gonadal dysgenesis; therefore, follicle-stimulating hormone serum levels are expected to be high.

-Once the diagnosis of gonadal dysgenesis is made, tumor markers should be checked because of the increased risk of tumor formation in the abnormal gonads.
+Once a diagnosis of gonadal dysgenesis is made, tumor markers should be checked because of the increased risk of tumor formation in the abnormal gonads.

-The main tumor markers to be checked in an individual with Swyer syndrome:
+The main tumor markers to be checked in an individual with Swyer syndrome are as follows:

-Genetic testing and sequencing to identify the specific causative defective gene is not indicated in patients with Swyer syndrome because the identification of the mutated gene will not affect the treatment plan.
+Genetic testing and sequencing to identify the specific causative defective gene are not indicated in patients with Swyer syndrome because identification of the mutated gene will not affect the treatment plan.

 Transabdominal pelvic ultrasonography

-When transabdominal pelvic ultrasonography is not sufficient to confirm the radiological picture of gonadal dysgenesis, a magnetic resonance imaging study of the pelvic structures is indicated.
+When transabdominal pelvic ultrasonography is not sufficient to confirm a radiological picture of gonadal dysgenesis, a magnetic resonance imaging study of the pelvic structures is indicated.

-The median time from the presentation to the clinic until the diagnosis of Swyer syndrome is made is 1.5 years.
+The median time from a patient’s presentation to the clinic until the diagnosis of Swyer syndrome is 1.5 years.

 Treatment of Swyer Syndrome

-The risk of neoplasia in the abnormal streak gonads is very high.
-Therefore, once the diagnosis is made, gonadectomy is indicated in all individuals with Swyer Syndrome.
-The second step in the management of Swyer syndrome is the induction of normal female puberty and the induction of the development of normal secondary sexual characteristics .
-This is achieved by the administration of estrogen followed by cyclical estrogen and progestin replacement therapy until the age of 50 years.
+The risk of neoplasia in abnormal streak gonads is very high; therefore, once a diagnosis is made, gonadectomy is indicated in all individuals with Swyer syndrome.
+The second step in the management of Swyer syndrome is the induction of normal female puberty and the induction of the development of normal secondary sexual characteristics.
+This is achieved by the administration of estrogen, followed by cyclical estrogen- and progestin-replacement therapy until the age of 50 years.

-Early hormone replacement therapy is the only available option for the normal development of breasts.
-If hormone replacement therapy is not initiated early enough and good breast development was not achieved after the administration of estrogen, breast augmentation surgery should be discussed.
+Early hormone-replacement therapy is the only available option for the normal development of breasts.
+If hormone-replacement therapy is not initiated early enough, and good breast development is not achieved after the administration of estrogen, breast-augmentation surgery should be discussed.

-The early initiation of hormone replacement therapy in individuals with Swyer syndrome is essential for the prevention of osteoporosis and for the adequate development of bone mass during adolescence.
+Early initiation of hormone-replacement therapy in individuals with Swyer syndrome is essential for the prevention of osteoporosis and for the adequate development of bone mass during adolescence.

-Individuals with Swyer syndrome benefit from group psychotherapy where they can meet and discuss their issues with other individuals with similar conditions and with people with disorders of sex development in general.
+Individuals with Swyer syndrome benefit from group psychotherapy, where they can meet and discuss their issues with other individuals who have similar conditions and with people with disorders of sex development in general.